UM-Applied-Algorithms-Lab/FindViralStrains/README.md

 The goal of this pipeline is to sift out viral strains from data sets using MFD.
 These are early drafts and ideas for our workflow, and are not yet polished and/or finished.
 If you do have questions about anything that is happening in this workflow feel free to reach out to us via github or email.
-Below you'll find the basic setup instructions for a Redhat based Linux system.
+Below you'll find the basic setup instructions that have been tested on Redhat and Debian based Linux systems.

 Cheers,
 McKayl & Lucy